hwmhht/hht204806/Teaser-for-Lesson-6:-software-shaders.md

 # Refactoring the source code

 Okay, our main.cpp is starting to grow too much, let us split it in two:
-* our_gl.cpp+h - this is the graphics programmer can not touch, roughly speaking, it is a binary of the OpenGL library
+* our_gl.cpp+h - this part the programmer can not touch: roughly speaking, it is a binary of the OpenGL library
 * main.cpp - here we can program all we want.

 Now, what did I put into our_gl?
 ModelView, Viewport and Projection matrices along with initialization functions and the triangle rasterizer.
 That is all!